weaveworks/weave-gitops-enterprise/docs/cost-estimation.md

 ## Hiding the cost estimation button on certain templates

-You can disabled the cost-estimation button from appearing on certain templates by adding the `templates.weave.works/cost-estimation-enabled: "false"` annotation the `CAPITemplate`.
+You can disable the cost-estimation button from appearing on certain templates by adding the `templates.weave.works/cost-estimation-enabled: "false"` annotation to the `CAPITemplate`.

 # Appendix: Available filters